As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 For example, the brown body colors of the labradorite from Angola inhibit the play of color, and the stone looks pale and not so appealing.

 The light gray background color of translucent larvikite from Norway prevents the outburst of spectral colors.
 The most suitable background color to emphasize the play of color is black.
-Labradorites from Ukraine, Canada, and Madagaskar have the best contrast.
+Labradorites from Ukraine, Canada, and Madagascar have the best contrast.

 Craftsmanship